aftermathdigital/aftermathdigital.github.io/_posts/2021-05-15-Merkle-Damgard-Length-Extensions-and-Keccak256.md

 - SHA-2
 - MD5

-Merkle-Damgård (MD, henceforth) hashing algorithms can be visualized as a collection of register-states, along with a function which transition's those states into a new set of register states, like so:
+Merkle-Damgård (MD, henceforth) hashing algorithms can be visualized as a collection of register-states, along with a function which transitions those states into a new set of register states, like so:

 ![md_hash_algo](/images/md_hash_algo.png)